A sum of up to £2000

 The bursary will be restricted to one award per

-project, and applications are invited from postgraduate students, and also from
+project, and applications are invited from individuals and groups, postgraduate

-tenured and independent scholars and researchers, as well as members of the Richard Jefferies Society.
+students, tenured and independent scholars, researchers and from members of the

 Typically the bursary might assist with costs incurred